Winston Churchill

 1. Believing my job is better than yours

 I love how this pandemic has led to the realization that every job matters and just because I directly do not feel your impact it does not mean the role played is insignificant.
 For example, who knew the key to infection control and prevention would be the security officer, the watchman?
 The person whom on most days you used to swiftly dismiss as you hurriedly rushed home or to your work station.
 The person whom you thought was below you and you could not even spare greeting them.
 The person whom you never thought to invest in terms of knowledge of hygienic practices.
 Bitter pill to swallow, right?
 Better yet that wonderful housekeeping staff who ensures the surfaces and corridors are clean.
 The people where in most cases have never been provided with protective gear except for their uniforms.
 The majority of them have nothing to shield them from the disease.
 Have you ever taken the time to read the ingredients contained in their cleaning solutions?
 Some of them are very toxic and have lifelong effects and yet few take that into consideration.
 Have you noticed that especially in some government institutions they also provide tea to the other team members yet again no investment in knowledge of infection control and prevention practices is placed?
 I hope we can now see how we have been setting ourselves up for failure.
-"Conceit is God’s gift to little men."Bruce Barton
+"Conceit is God’s gift to little men."Bruce Barton2.
+Mimicking limits invention

 3. Greed above everything